-At the time of graduation, students in the ECE Computer Engineering program will be able to:
+At the time of graduation, students in the ECE computer engineering program will have:

-These student outcomes have been developed with input from the program outcomes constituency group consisting of: Employers (including CEEN Industry Advisory Board), Graduates of the program, Faculty of the department, and Students in the program.
+These student outcomes have been developed with input from the program outcomes constituency group consisting of employers (including the Industry Advisory Board), graduates of the program, faculty of the department, and students in the program.

 The individual holding this degree will have advanced knowledge in his or her field of engineering interest and in addition will have a university educational background involving mathematics, the physical sciences, and the humanities and social sciences.
 Completion of this curriculum will enable the graduate to enter employment in positions involving computer hardware design and applications, computer software design and development, microcomputer based applications, and computer networking.
 The program also leads to the preparation for graduate work in computer engineering, computer science or electrical engineering.

 Upon entry into the program, each student will be assigned a faculty academic advisor.
 It is required that the student meet with the advisor prior to each class registration period and that all courses to be applied toward the degree be selected with the advice and approval of the advisor.
 Students are expected to have their academic records reviewed and obtain approval from the department prior to application to the University registrar for award of the degree in order to insure that all curricular requirements will be satisfied by the time of intended graduation.